 Here is my plan proposal to visit New York in one day:

 First of all, you’ll need to wake up early and go to bed late to see everything I’m proposing.
 I’m not giving you a precise time but the earlier the better especially if you want to see the sunrise.
 We can say that around 7 am is a good time (I can see sleepy eyes ).
-Besides, if you just arrived to the US from another country, you might be jetlagged especially if you’re flying from Europe so waking up early will be easier.
+Besides, if you just arrived in the US from another country, you might be jetlagged especially if you’re flying from Europe so waking up early will be easier.

 You’ll have to put on a pair of good walking shoes, your bag must contain a water bottle and a camera at hand ready to snap some photos at any moment to keep memories of that unforgettable day.

-Since, you’ll be taking the subway a number of times, make sure to buy a metrocard !!!
+Since you’ll be taking the subway a number of times, make sure to buy a metrocard !!!

 I’m proposing you a visit of New York from the bottom to the top, meaning from lower Manhattan to Harlem.